-As shown in Table 6, the construction activities for the STAP are considered a low trip generator, with less than 250 daily vehicle trips and less than 1,000 VMT per site.
-The LADOT guidelines indicate that a project with a net increase below 250 daily trips is not required to undertake further traffic study, and that a project generating a net increase of less than 250 trips per day does not have the potential to result in significant traffic impacts.
+As shown in Table 6, the construction activities for the STAP and future advertising displays are considered a low trip generator, with less than 250 daily vehicle trips and less than 1,000 VMT per site.
+The TAG indicates that a project with a net increase below 250 daily trips is not required to undertake further traffic study, and that a project generating a net increase of less than 250 trips per day does not have the potential to result in significant traffic impacts.
 A traffic study is not required for the project, and significant project traffic impacts would not occur.